 Most biologics for Crohn’s disease block a protein called tumor necrosis factor (TNF).
 Other biologics block immune cells called integrins, and others act on proteins called interleukin-23 (IL-23) and interleukin-12 (IL-12).
 This is how biologic therapies stop inflammation in the gut.

 You’ll also be given instructions on how many injections to take for the first 30 days.
-After the initial 30-day period, patients typically use one Humira pen every two weeks.
+After the initial 30-day period, patients typically use one Humira pen every 2 weeks.

-Remicade may help patients gain control of flare-ups.
+Remicade may help people better manage flare-ups.
 It may also help maintain remission to prevent symptoms from returning.

-Cimzia is administered by a small injection.
-The injection can either be given in a doctor’s office or at home.
+Cimzia is administered via a small injection.
+The injection can either be given in your doctor’s office or at home.

-If you choose to receive treatment in a doctor’s office, you have the option of receiving your treatment in powder form.
+If you choose to receive treatment in your doctor’s office, you have the option of receiving your treatment in powder form.
 The powder is mixed with sterile water and then injected.